 Attentive oldsters may recall the first edition of the Singles Club, which coincided with the launch of Sub Pop as a semi-functioning (and we do mean semi) record label, and featured Nirvana, Soundgarden, Sonic Youth, Fugazi, L7, and countless (ok, around 75, to be more precise) other era-defining artists from the late ‘80s and early ‘90s.
 Fans of a more youthful age may remember the second and third editions, which ran from 1998-2002 and 2008-2009, respectively, and together included hitmakers like Iron and Wine, Bright Eyes, The White Stripes, Death Cab for Cutie, Jesus and Mary Chain, The Get Up Kids, The Dutchess and the Duke, Om, Thee Oh Sees, and many more.

+All of this ancient history is to say: 1.
+WE INVENTED THIS SHIT!
+2. We’ll get you lots of great music, and there’s a good chance you’ll wind up with some highly sought-after rarities.
 And, 3.
 We’re seasoned pros at this and we’ll definitely probably get all your records delivered to the correct address right on time.